ShanGlor/esp8266-TankController/README.md

       turret rotation to remain fixed on target as hull is moving.

- Notes for this sketch;
+ Notes for this project;
-    The esp8266 sketch for the turret is referred to as AP and the esp8266 sketch in the hull is STA.
+    The esp8266 sketch for the turret is referred to asKeepAlive_AP and the esp8266 sketch in the hull is KeepAlive_STA.

     The time for AP Wi-Fi to Transmit data to STA plus STA to send ACK to AP = approx.0.125ms.
     This would cause blocking of both AP and STA sketches of 0.125ms each Wi-Fi transmission this